irfanhakim-as/img-builder/README.md

 <container-runtime> run --rm --privileged docker.io/multiarch/qemu-user-static --reset -p no
 ```

+If you are facing permission issues, you may need to run the aforementioned commands as `root` using `sudo`.

 ## Installation

 First and foremost, ensure that your system has met all of the documented [pre-requisites](#pre-requisites).